 Families submitting an application for the upcoming school year will be notified by late April as to their acceptance.
 We do offer some early acceptances when an accurate projection of capacity can be determined.
-Confirmation is required in the form of a perpetual security deposit in the amount of \$1,500.00 which must be received within seven (7) days of notification of acceptance to ensure placement.
+Confirmation is required in the form of a perpetual security deposit in the amount of \$1,500.00 along with signing the Tuition Agreement which must be received within three business days of notification of acceptance to ensure placement.
+This payment can be sent via ACH, or you can drop off a check at the campus where your child will be attending.